skatejs/skatejs/README.md

 ## Stateless Components

-If you write a component that manages its props internally, this is called a "smart component" very much the same as in React.
+If you write a component that manages its props internally, this is called a "smart component"; very much the same as in React.
 There's many ways you can write components and separate them out in to smart / dumb components.
-You can then compose the dumb one into the smart one, reusing code while separating concerns.
+You can then compose the dumb one in the smart one, reusing code while separating concerns.

-However, there is one way where you can write a smart component and it can be made "dumb" as part of its API by emitting an event that allows any listeners to optionally prevent it from updating or to pass props back down.
+However, there is one way where you can write a smart component and it can be made "dumb" as part of its API by emitting an event that allows any listeners to optionally prevent it from updating, or to simply update it with new props that it should render with.

 ```js
 skate.define('x-component', {